StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 **Encryption**

-Amazon S3-managed keys (SSE-S3) should be used when encrypting S3 buckets that store the backups.
+Use Amazon S3-managed keys (SSE-S3) when encrypting S3 buckets that store the backups.

 ⚠️ Encryption with AWS KMS keys stored in AWS Key Management Service (SSE-KMS) isn't supported.
 This will result in errors such as this one in the Elasticsearch logs: